Tool Studio¶

 - Putting the same class in both

-addAllowClassesandaddDenyClassesthrows — the resolver enforces a single source of truth. networkModereplaces the baseline egress level;hostsAllowonly applies whennetworkModeisallowlist.fileRead/fileWriteare nullable — leave them asnullto inherit the baseline (which is the singleallow-file-ioflag); set them per-tool to split read and write.fsBasePathswaps thesafety.fsroot for that one tool.
-Use sparingly — it bypasses the per-app base path.
+addAllowClassesandaddDenyClassesthrows - the resolver enforces a single source of truth. networkModereplaces the baseline egress level;hostsAllowonly applies whennetworkModeisallowlist.fileRead/fileWriteare nullable - leave them asnullto inherit the baseline (which is the singleallow-file-ioflag); set them per-tool to split read and write.fsBasePathconfines that one tool to a single base directory (used for both read and write), instead of the default readable-roots + working-directory split.
+Use sparingly.

 Egress modes (network)¶